epi-interactive/Choropleth_Grid/README.md

 # Choropleth Grid

-This builds on the regular choropleth map which is just made using a count for each area.
-Rather than just plotting markers on a map, we can use the grid to group cases within a certain proximity together.
-This allows us to clearly see which groups within an area have more data.
+Choropleth grids can be a useful customisation from standard choropleth map which displays counts for each area.
+The grid allows us to  group cases with similar values (such as case counts) together.

 The visualisation requires two sets of data:
 - The shape file which acts as the boundaries
-- The data, with coordinates, in which you wish to group
+- The data, with coordinates, which you like to display

-Combining these two sets we get results like this:
+Combining these two dataset, we can create a map like the one below (the example shows the number of sculptures in Wellington, the capital of New Zealand):
 ![Choropleth Grid](https://github.com/epi-interactive/choropleth_grid/blob/master/choropleth_image.PNG)

 Demo can be found [here](https://shiny.epi-interactive.com/apps/choropleth_grid/)